-INFORMED-CONSENT FOR BREAST AUGMENTATION & LIFT
+INFORMED-CONSENT FOR BREAST AUGMENTATION

 - 2. I recognize that during the course of the operation and medical treatment or anesthesia, unforeseen conditions may necessitate different procedures than those above.
-I therefore authorize the above physician and assistants or designees to perform such other procedures that are in the exercise of his or her professional judgment necessary and desirable.
-The authority granted under this paragraph shall include all conditions that require treatment and are not known to my physician at the time the procedure is begun. - 3.
+I therefore authorize the above physician(s) and assistants or designees to perform such other procedures that are in the exercise of his or her professional judgment necessary and desirable.
+The authority granted under this paragraph shall include all conditions that require treatment and are not known to my physician(s) at the time the procedure is begun. - 3.
 I consent to the administration of such anesthetics considered necessary or advisable.
-I understand that all forms of anesthesia involves risk and the possibility of complications, injury, and sometimes death. - 4.
+I understand that all forms of anesthesia involve risks, and the possibility of complications, or injury. - 4.
 I acknowledge that no guarantee has been given by anyone as to the results that may be obtained. - 5.
-I consent to the photographing or televising of the operation(s) or procedure(s) to be performed, including appropriate portions of my body, for medical, scientific or educational purposes, provided my identity is not revealed by the pictures. - 6.
-For purposes of advancing medical education, I consent to the admittance of observers to the operating room. - 7.
+I consent to the photographing and video recording of the operation(s) or procedure(s) to be performed, including appropriate portions of my body, for medical, scientific or educational purposes, provided my identity is not revealed by the pictures. - For purposes of advancing medical education, I consent to the admittance of observers to the 6. operating room. - 7.
 I consent to the disposal of any tissue, medical devices or body parts which may be removed. - 8.
 I authorize the release of my Social Security number to appropriate agencies for legal reporting and medical-device registration, if applicable. - 9.
-IT HAS BEEN EXPLAINED TO ME IN A WAY THAT I UNDERSTAND: - a.
-THE ABOVE TREATMENT OR PROCEDURE TO BE UNDERTAKEN - b.
-THERE MAY BE ALTERNATIVE METHODS OF TREATMENT - c.
+IT HAS BEEN EXPLAINED TO ME IN A WAY THAT I UNDERSTAND: - THE ABOVE TREATMENT OR PROCEDURE TO BE UNDERTAKEN a. - b.
+THERE MAY BE ALTERNATIVE PROCEDURES OR METHODS OF TREATMENT - c.
 THERE ARE RISKS TO THE PROCEDURE OR TREATMENT PROPOSED - 10.
 I READ AND UNDERSTAND THIS DOCMENT.
-I ACCEPT THE RISKS EXPLAINED IN THIS DOCUMENT. - 11.
-I READ AND UNDERSTAND THE INFORMATION IN THE FDA Breast Implant Consumer Handbook.
-(Download at http://www.fda.gov/cdrh/breastimplants/)
+I ACCEPT THE RISKS EXPLAINED IN THIS DOCUMENT.